Happy Spring! May is swarm season. If you find a honeybee swarm, please call 360-866-1834!

-Thank you for a wonderful season!
-We will begin collecting nests again in June 2024.
+We will begin collecting yellow hornet nests in June!

 ALERT: Include information on active seasons or other important items